SOUTHALL BLACK SISTERS

 The survivors’ group at Southall Black Sisters have spent six months writing their stories in the company of Rahila Gupta.

 Jackie Kay, Moniza Alvi, Meena Kandasamy, Miss Yankey and Rahila Gupta have written new work in response to the stories written by the SBS women.
 Their new work will be published in the book and they will read from this and other work alongside the SBS women.
 Imtiaz Dharker will also be performing at this event.

 Be uplifted!
 Break your hearts and recommit yourself to the cause during the 16 days of activism against violence against women.

 Time: 6 – 8.30pm, 30th November

-Venue: The event will be held at Queen Mary University of London, Mile End Rd, Bethnal Green, London E1 4NS
+Venue: The event will be held at Queen Mary University of London, Arts Theatre 2, Arts 2 Building, Mile End Road, Bethnal Green, London E1 4NS

 Full price tickets: £20 plus booking fees